Skip To Main Content

 Our dialogue during conferences is about what students can do and what they are working towards.
 Absent from our conferences is discussion of what our students can’t do.

-Here’s a peek at our approach:
+Here’s a peek at our approach.

 Purposeful Design

-Our September parent-teacher conferences are the first of four—yes, four—that occur over the course of the school year.
+Our September conferences are the first of four—yes, four—that occur over the course of the school year.
 Among public and other independent schools, we offer twice as many opportunities for conferencing.
 Reallocating six days of classroom instruction to conferences is an intentional choice, because we recognize the invaluable role they play in the growth of each student.
 Here’s the sequence across the school year:

 Parent-Teacher Conferences: Critical to Student Outcomes